cloudflare/cloudflare-docs/products/registrar/src/content/faq.md

 Second, you can reattempt the transfer from the transfer launch page.

-If you cannot seem to resolve the issue, please open a support ticket and we will help investigate.
+If you cannot resolve the issue, open a support ticket or contact your account team.

 ## Why am I not allowed to transfer my domain?